 Chinese egg tarts are very difficult to perfect if you don’t know the secret, even though the ingredients are few and the process is relatively simple.
-This is because the pastry should be crunchy and soft and the filling should be sweet with a melt in the mouth sensation.
+This is because the pastry should be crunchy and the filling should be sweet with a melt in the mouth sensation.

 We have consulted Kitty Wong of Dessertz House to show our readers how to make them properly.
-The recipe is below, but the video is important as the techniques are in there.

 Makes 12 egg tarts

 140g butter (softened)

 80ml evaporated full cream milk

 1) Mix and knead the butter pastry ingredients into a dough.
 Refrigerate for 20 minutes or until it’s in a workable state.